theborderland/membership/pretix-borderland/README.rst

 -------

 Copyright 2019 Kris, Michi et al
 Copyright 2022 The Borderland Tech Team
+Copyright 2023 @darkturo

 Released under the terms of the Apache License 2.0